Assault / Battery of Law Enforcement Officer

 Tillman v.
 State, 934 So.2d 1263, 1266 (Fla.
 2006) — The Supreme Court of Florida issued its decision in this case after the Fifth District Court of Appeal’s decision in Tillman v.
 State, 807 So.
 2d 106 (Fla.
 5th DCA 2002) expressly and directly conflicted with the First District Court of Appeal’s decision in Taylor v.
 State on the issue of whether Florida Statute § 776.051(1), “which prohibits the use of force to resist an arrest notwithstanding the illegality of the officer’s actions, extends to other types of police-citizen encounters.”
 The Supreme Court approved the First District Court of Appeal’s decision in Taylor and quashed the Fifth District’s decision in Tillman, concluding “that the statute, by its plain terms, applies only to arrest situations.”
 The Supreme Court further noted that in non-arrest cases, in order to convict a defendant of battery on a law enforcement officer and resisting an officer with violence, “the State must prove that the officer was ‘engaged in the lawful performance of his or her duties’ or ‘in the lawful execution of any legal duty.’”

 Were you recently arrested for alleged battery or assault on an LEO anywhere in Central Florida?
 Do not say anything to authorities without legal representation.
-Contact Ashley M. Aulls, P.A. as soon as possible.
+Contact The Law Office of Ashley Aulls, P.A. as soon as possible.